On Generalizations of Some Distance Based Classifiers for HDLSS Data: Further Generalization Using Groups of Variables

 and $\tau_{jb}(\bZ)=\min_{\bX\in\rchi_j} \psi_b(\bZ,\bX)$ for $1 \leq j \leq J$.
 The associated nearest neighbor classifier is now defined as:

-We refer to $\delta_{\rm NN-ggMADD}$ as the NN classifier based on block-generalized gMADD (NN-ggMADD).
+We refer to $\delta_{\rm NN-bgMADD}$ as the NN classifier based on block-generalized MADD (or, the NN-bgMADD classifier).

-Let us now investigate the performance of the proposed classifiers in {\bf Examples 2} and {\bf 3}.
-The choice of groups is quite clear in {\bf Example 2} (we have $d_i=10$ for all $1 \leq i \leq b$ with $C_1=\{1,\ldots,{10}\}$; $C_2=\{{11},\ldots,{20}\}$; $\ldots$; $C_5=\{{41},\ldots,{50}\}$), but it is not so straightforward in {\bf Example 3}.
-In both examples, we form equal-sized groups using consecutive variables with varying choices of group sizes.
+Let us now investigate the performance of the proposed classifiers in Examples~\ref{ex2}~and~\ref{ex3}.
+The choice of groups is quite clear in Example~\ref{ex2} (we have $d_i=10$ for all $1 \leq i \leq b$ with $C_1=\{1,\ldots,{10}\}$; $C_2=\{{11},\ldots,{20}\}$; and so on), but it is not so straightforward in Example~\ref{ex3}.
+In both examples, we formed equal-sized groups using consecutive variables with varying choices of the group sizes, and the corresponding results are shown in Figure~\ref{plot3_B}.

-Figure \ref{plot3_B} clearly shows superiority of the modified (both ggSAVG as well as NN-ggMADD) classifiers when compared with the gSAVG and NN-gMADD (i.e., $d_i=1$ for all $1 \leq i \leq d$) classifiers.
-In high dimensions, these classifiers have misclassification rates quite close to zero (even for $d_i=5$ for all $1 \leq i \leq d$).
+Figure \ref{plot3_B} clearly shows the superiority of the modified (both bgSAVG and NN-bgMADD with $\gamma(t)=1-e^{-t}$ and $\phi(t)=t$) classifiers when compared with the gSAVG and NN-gMADD (i.e., $d_i=1$ for all $1 \leq i \leq d$) classifiers.
+In high dimensions, the block-generalized classifiers have misclassification rates quite close to zero (even for low values of $d_i$ like $5$).
 On the other hand, the performance deteriorates when the value of $d_i$ is increased to $25$.
-Clearly, this reflects that the choice of group size is quite crucial for the proposed classifiers to perform well.
-Details on the practical implementation of variable clustering for the modified classifiers is postponed to Section \ref{cluster}.
-In the next subsection, we study the theoretical behavior of $h_b$ and the two associated classifiers, viz., ggSAVG and NN-ggMADD in the HDLSS asymptotic regime.
+Clearly, this reflects that the choice of group size is quite crucial for the proposed classifiers to perform well in practice.
+We provide details on the practical implementation of variable clustering for the block-generalized classifiers in Section \ref{cluster}.
+But first, we study the theoretical behavior of $h_b$ and the two associated classifiers, viz., bgSAVG and NN-bgMADD in the HDLSS asymptotic regime.